 To help you understand how to made these cards I made this step by step how to – which I hope will help you.
 All the supplies I used will be listed at the end, along with some other cards I have made with this stamp set.
 Click on the photographs to enlarge them.

-- I used the solid flower head stamp next, and inked it up with Festive Berries and stamped it off onto a piece of scratch paper so I would get a second generation stamped image on the poppies.
+- Using the solid flower head stamp next, I inked it up with Festive Berries and stamped it off onto a piece of scratch paper so I would get a second generation stamped image on the poppies.
 I stamped the solid leaf stamp straight onto the card with Frayed Leaf.

 - To finish this card I used the sentiment “you make me” and “happy” from the same stamp set.

 - Now I have a card front I can finish out with some sequins or glitter and then stick it onto a card base.

 All the supplies I used are listed below and available in our shop.

 Painted Poppies stamp set

 Ink – Frayed Leaf, Frosty Pink